void

 Švejk on-line Blog Švejk Museum Literární Archiv Bibliografie Švejk Central Travel Diary Contact

-This website is dedicated to The fates of the Good Soldier Švejk in the World War*, penned in 1921 and 1922 by Jaroslav Hašek (1883-1923).
-The Good Soldier Švejk, as the novel's title is often shortened to, is regarded as a satirical masterpiece and a pioneer of anti-war literature.
-Bertolt Brecht is reported to have named it one of the three most important novels of the century and made a play based on the book.
+This website is dedicated to The Fates of the Good Soldier Švejk in the World War*, written in 1921 and 1922 by Jaroslav Hašek (1883-1923).
+The Good Soldier Švejk, as the novel's title is often shortened, is regarded as a satirical masterpiece and a pioneer of anti-war literature.
+Bertolt Brecht is reported to have named it one of the three most important novels of the century and wrote a play based on the book.
 Max Brod compared it to Don Quijote by Cervantes.
 Joseph Heller and his Catch 22 is often mentioned in the same breath as Švejk, along with Rabelais, Dickens and Twain.
-The Good Soldier Švejk has been translated into 54 languages (59 if variations like American English are counted), and is arguably the best-known novel written in Czech ever.*) A literal translation of the title.
+The Good Soldier Švejk has been translated into 54 languages (59 if variations like American English are counted) and is arguably the best-known novel written in Czech ever.*) A literal translation of the title.

 Stupidity uncovered